How to Spend Two Packed & Fabulous Days in Beautiful Barcelona

 I suggest allocating at least three nights for Madrid and one night for each of the other three cities en route to other parts of Spain.

-Madrid is the Heart of Spain
+Traveling in Spain: Madrid is the Heart

 Madrid is monumental.
 Large avenues lined with massive buildings give the city a solid but not terribly intimate feel.